tsokk/tc-pl/README.md

   write out one of such columns.
 Then on the right, write out letters of the alphabet starting from that character.
 Do any of the new columns give a letter frequency that corresponds to that of English language?
 Does that help towards the solution?
+* Chapter 12, exercises 16 and 17 (*3-marked).
+Wanting to move on, I'm passing the
+  two exercises for now.
+Simply because I anticipate they take more effort to complete.
+  The reference regarding print function in §12.2.5 is unclear.
+I could not find it.
+  I checked also chapters 11 and 3 for subsections 2.5 (anticipating a one-off error ;), but that did not clarify the issue.